Fexcraft/States/README.md

 ### Anything else I need to know?
-_**Ask**, as I have partial memory loss, and already did forgot some of things I wanted to write.
+- _**Ask**, as I have partial memory loss, and already did forget some of things I wanted to write.
 At least I think._
+- Eventually check the Wiki, although it might not be complete yet.

 ### Depencencies
 - [FCL](https://github.com/Fexcraft/FCL) - Fexcraft Common Library